solid-design-system/solid/CONTRIBUTING.md

 Workflow:

-1. To deploy a feature branch, trigger the 'sync-to-azure' workflow manually.
+1. To deploy a feature branch, trigger the 'sync-to-azure' workflow [manually](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow), with your feature branch as workflow target.
 2. On Azure, the 'deploy-to-cdn.yml' pipeline is automatically triggered, following a similar procedure as described above.
 The only difference is that it uses the 'push-to-storage-feature.template.yml' template and deploys the code into a folder with the name of the branch.
 The branch name is manipulated to replace all '/' with '\_' to ensure a valid folder name.

 > Note: There is no differentiation between deployment type for feature branches.
 Therewith the type `code` will be used for all feature branch deployments and updates.

-See [CONTRIBUTING.md](../../../CONTRIBUTING.md#working-with-feature-branches) for more information on how to use a contributed feature with a feature branch deployment.

 ### Docs Deployment

 To perform a documentation-only deployment, make a commit on main with `docs: ` prefix.
-The pipelines will automatically recognize (by checking the commit message) that only documentation has been updated and therefore only deploys the Storybook folder to the current version folder on the CDN.
+See the `Note` under [Standard Release from Main Branch](#standard-release-from-main-branch) for more details.